Julian calendar: Adoption of the Julian calendar

 The Asian calendar was an adaptation of the Ancient Macedonian calendar used in the Roman province of Asia and, with minor variations, in nearby cities and provinces.
 It is known in detail through the survival of decrees promulgating it issued in 8 BC by the proconsul Paullus Fabius Maximus.
 It renamed the first month Dios as Kaisar, and arranged the months such that each month started on the ninth day before the kalends of the corresponding Roman month; thus the year began on 23 September, Augustus's birthday.
-Since Greek months typically had 29 or 30 days, the extra day of 31-day months was named —the emperor's day—and was the first day of these months.
-The leap day was a second Sebaste day in the month of Xandikos, i.e., 24 February.
-This calendar remained in use at least until the middle of the fifth century AD.